rspber/tsdesktop/README.md

 And finally, The solution was very short in code but not as easy to deduce. https://youtube.com/shorts/PkozJCYlWfs See commit129.<br />
 <br />
  The key elements turned out to be the bus control procedures: setBUSWriteMode and setBUSReadMode.<br />
- The default Overlaid setting has been commented out so that it doesn't get in the way.<br />
  Main changes for DMA finished for now.<br />
 <br />

+* The default Overlaid setting has been commented out so that it doesn't get in the way.

 * rp2350 pio compatibility